 At the Project:

-The number of swallows inspecting your nest boxes is growing as more arrive, and one
+The number of swallows investigating your nest boxes is growing as more and more

-You'll be hearing lots of Tree Swallow vocalizations in the weeks to come.
+You'll be hearing lots of Tree Swallow song and calls in the weeks to come.
 Now is a

-song, and noting what situations and behaviors seem to evoke and accompany them.
+vocalizations, and noting what situations and behaviors seem to evoke them.

-Each songbird species has its own set of vocalizations.
-Numbers can range from a few
+Each songbird species has its own set of vocalizations whose numbers can range from

-up to hundreds or even thousands of different calls and songs in some species.
-Each
+a few up to hundreds or even thousands of different calls and songs in some species.

 Vocalizations and visual displays are the main tools birds use to communicate with and